algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 ## Project scope

-The endgoal of this project is to create a website where users could look up when will Santa arrive with their presents.
+The end goal of this project is to create a website where users could look up when will Santa arrive with their presents.

-- The endproduct must contain a search tool to look up addresses and subsequently Santa's arrival time to said addresses.
+- The end product must contain a search tool to look up addresses and, subsequently, Santa's arrival time to said addresses.
-    - To avoid unnecessary performance bottlenecks, the searchtool must look up the addresses from a database linked with the project instead of using already existing APIs[^1].
+    - To avoid unnecessary performance bottlenecks, the search tool must look up the addresses from a database linked with the project instead of using already existing APIs[^1].

-- For the sake of this project, Santa always arrives exactly at solar midnight[^2] (midnight depending on the position of the sun instead of the local time).
-Latitude coordinates[^3] can be ignored during the calculation of Santas position.
+- For the sake of this project, Santa always arrives exactly at solar midnight[^2] (midnight depending on the sun's position instead of the local time).
+Latitude coordinates[^3] can be ignored during the calculation of Santa's position.

-- The website is expected to recieve high levels of user traffic, therefore good performace is going to be essential for this project.
-The backend of the server must be able to function under peak load, without overusing server resources otherwise.
+- The website is expected to receive high levels of user traffic, therefore good performance is going to be essential for this project.
+The backend of the server must be able to function under peak load without overusing server resources otherwise.

 - The frontend of the website is to be kept simplistic and easy to follow.
-Heavy assets, such as 3d models or large images must be avoided at all cost.
+Heavy assets, such as 3d models or large images must be avoided at all costs.

-- The usage of Docker[^4] as a base technology has been inposed as an obligation by the client.
+- The usage of Docker[^4] as a base technology has been imposed as an obligation by the client.

-- Finding users for the working product is part of the developpement teams duties.
+- Finding users for the working product is part of the development team's duties.
 For this end, the product must move into its production phase before the 25th of November 2022.

 ## Risks and Assumptions

 - The maximum number of users at peak traffic is unknown.

 - Most docker and database hosting services are blocked behind a paywall.
-It is assumed that every service necessary for the completion for the project has either a lax enought free tier or a free trial period large enought for the completion of the project.
+It is assumed that every service necessary for the completion for the project has either a lax enough free tier or a free trial period large enough for the completion of the project.
-    - If such services are not available, it is assumed that ALGOSUP[^5] will provide the developpement team with an account to a service that conforms to our needs.
+    - If such services are not available, it is assumed that ALGOSUP[^5] will provide the development team with an account for a service that conforms to our needs.

-- It is assumed that Docker is a viable technology for hosting the final website in an efficient and ellastic manner.
+- It is assumed that Docker is a viable technology for hosting the final website in an efficient and elastic manner.

-- It is assumed that sending requests en masse to test the final products performance is possible.
+- It is assumed that sending requests en masse to test the final product's performance is possible.

-- It is assumed that a functionnal version of the project can be placed into production before the 25th of November 2022.
+- It is assumed that a functional version of the project can be placed into production before the 25th of November 2022.

 ## Requirements

 - The product must be realised in Docker.
 - The product must be available online.
-- It must be possible to search for locations using a searchbar.
+- It must be possible to search for locations using a search bar.
-    - The searchbar must draw its information from a database attached to the project, NOT an external API.
+    - The search bar must draw its information from a database attached to the project, NOT an external API.
     - (optional) Geolocalisation button.
-- The product must be able to calculate Santa's arrival time using the longitude obtained from the inputed address and the current time.
+- The product must be able to calculate Santa's arrival time using the longitude obtained from the input address and the current time.
-- In addition to the remaining time, the website must also show Santa's exact arrival time while taking into account the users timezone.
+- In addition to the remaining time, the website must also show Santa's exact arrival time while taking into account the user's timezone.

 ## Configuration